IBMDeveloperUK/Minishift101/workshop/Lab2/README.md

 ### 1.4 Creating an app from the OpenShift UI

-If you're not a fan of the cli and wanted a more visual way of deploying applications in your cluster, you also have the option of the OpenShift console.
+If you're not a fan of the cli and wanted a more visual way of deploying applications in your cluster, you also have the option of using the OpenShift console.
 This is available locally at the address given after running `minishift start` as we did in the [setup](https://github.com/mofesal/minishift-101/blob/master/workshop/README.md#start-the-openshift-server):

 ```console
 $ minishift start